stacklane/docs/🗄/Article/models/fields.md

 ## `string`

 Maximum length: 100 UTF-8 *characters*.
-May be marked as <a href="#unique">unique: true</a>.\
+May be marked as <a href="#unique">unique: true</a>.
-Provisioned size: 400 bytes (4 bytes provisioned per character).\
-This may be lowered by defining `max: N` for the field definition.
+The maximum length may be lowered by defining `max: N` on the field definition.

 ## `boolean`

-true/false boolean value.\
+true/false boolean value.
-Provisioned size: 1 byte.

 ## `integer`

-Non-floating 64 bit integer (long).\
+Non-floating 64 bit integer (long).
-Provisioned size: 8 bytes.

 ## `double`

-Floating-point number (64-bit double precision, IEEE 754).\
+Floating-point number (64-bit double precision, IEEE 754).
-Provisioned size: 8 bytes.

 ## `timestamp`

-Date/time stored as UTC/GMT.
+Date and time stored as UTC/GMT.
-Keep in mind that every model comes with automatically managed `created` and `modified` timestamp fields.\
+Keep in mind that every model comes with automatically managed `created` and `modified` timestamp fields.
-Provisioned size: 8 bytes.\
-To initialize a timestamp field to the current date/time use `init: true`.
+Initialize a timestamp field to the current date/time using `init: true`.

-## `geo`

-Geographical point containing both latitude and longitude.\
-Provisioned size: 16 bytes.

-Writing a geo point may be done as either a comma separated string `myModel.location = 'latitude,longitude'`, or as a value object `myModel.location = new MyModelType.location(lat,long)`.

-Reading a geo point always results in a value object with `latitude` and `longitude` properties.

-Valid geo points have latitudes >= -90 and <= 90, and longitudes >= -180 and <= 180.

 # Options {#options}

 `options` are a special purpose string field, limited to pre-configured string values.
-The options / values must be camel case (example, exampleOne, exampleTwoOther), using single byte letters.\
+The options / values must be camel case (example, exampleOne, exampleTwoOther), using single byte letters.
-Provisioned size: 50 bytes.

 ## Example {#options-example}